Once Human (band): Scar Weaver (2021–present)

-On June 30, 2021, the band announced their new album will be called Scar Weaver, which was released on February 11, 2022, via earMUSIC.
+On June 30, 2021, the band announced their new album, Scar Weaver, which was released on February 11, 2022, via earMUSIC.
 The band also released the new song "Deadlock" featuring Robb Flynn on July 1, 2021.

+In February 2026, Lauren Hart joined Arch Enemy replacing their previous vocalist Alissa White-Gluz.
+The sources announcing Hart joining Arch Enemy claim that she has left Once Human, though the band has not released an official statement on whether or not she left.

 Critical reception

 ArtistDirect stated that "the musical chemistry between Mader and Hart was so palpable that it pulled him out of band retirement" and that "musically, Once Human are as visceral as they are vicious".
 The site goes on to say that "Hart is a vocal demoness, unleashing the beast that resides deep within her" and that "she is in possession of a fierceness that will leave you shaking in your boots".

-Blabbermouth.net describes Hart's singing as a "throat-scarring level of vocal brutality that completely contradicts her soft appearance".
+Blabbermouth.net described Hart's singing as a "throat-scarring level of vocal brutality that completely contradicts her soft appearance".

 Jeremy Borjon of Revolver magazine stated that the band portrays "an impeccably produced, ruthless and mature sound in the vein of Arch Enemy and DevilDriver" with Hart bringing "the metal with clear and compelling screaming fleshed out by a groovy and thunderous rhythm section".